 The spectrum demand for Broadband DA2GC is derived from a summary of relevant factors to be essential to cope with future capacity demand as well as from results achieved by system performance evaluations.

-The statistical traffic evaluations described in 0 show that there is an average number of more than 26 aircraft simultaneously within one cell with coverage radius of 100 km in high air traffic areas which are concentrated in Western/Central Europe (mainly Germany, France, Benelux, Switzerland, Austria, England, Northern Spain and Northern Italy).
-It has to be mentioned that there are also areas at the edge of the flight zones, where the cells have only a low traffic density in the range of 1 - 2 aircraft simultaneously, but the spectrum demand for Broadband DA2GC.
+Statistical traffic evaluations show that there is an average number of more than 26 aircraft simultaneously within one cell with coverage radius of 100 km in high air traffic areas which are concentrated in Western/Central Europe (mainly Germany, France, Benelux, Switzerland, Austria, United Kingdom, Northern Spain and Northern Italy).
+It has to be mentioned that there are also areas at the edge of the flight zones, where the cells have only a low traffic density in the range of 1 - 2 aircraft simultaneously, but the spectrum demand for Broadband DA2GC has to be adapted for the high traffic areas.
 The approach used assumes that about 60% of the fleets are covered.
-More details are provided in ANNEX 2:

-Based on these calculations, paired spectrum of 2 x 10 MHz for FDD operation is agreed to be necessary to cope with short- to medium-term demand.
-Unpaired spectrum for TDD operation (20 MHz) would also be an option, but system performance would slightly suffer due to guard time intervals required for large cell sizes.
+Based on the calculations which have been carried out and accepted so far within ECC, paired spectrum of 2 x 10 MHz for FDD operation is agreed to be necessary to cope with short- to medium-term demand.
+Unpaired spectrum for TDD operation (20 MHz) would also be an option..

 A future spectrum designation for Broadband DA2GC should be technology neutral.

-The spectrum demand as described above is independent from the number of system proposals which are under consideration (see section 6 ).
+Bands other than the unpaired 2 GHz bands are also under consideration within ECC, e.g. compatibility and sharing studies are on-going with regard to the band 5855-5875 MHz.